maria8990-nur/StudentResultAnalyzer-Analyze-Past-Results-Predict-Next-Year-s-Average/README.md

 ## 📝 Author

-Created by **A S M Tauhid Rahman** to demonstrate basic data analysis and prediction with Python.
+Created by **Maria Nur Tamanna** to demonstrate basic data analysis and prediction with Python.